trufflesuite/trufflesuite.com/src/docs/drizzle/getting-started/using-an-existing-redux-store.md

 }
 ```

 Now we can use the reducers and sagas as we normally would in our store.
 Note that we must also generate an initial state for our contracts.
-Drizzle takes care of this for you with the `generateContractsInitialState()` function.
+Drizzle takes care of this for you with the `` function.

 ```javascript
 // ...